2023 Guide to the Australian Minimum Wage for Employees

 Superannuation is not included in the Australian minimum wage, whether under the national base rate or an industry award.
 Because of this, it's essential to understand your employer's obligation to you concerning minimum wages and super.

-If you earn at least $450 (before tax) in a calendar month, you are entitled to receive at least 9.5% of your OTE in superannuation.
+If you are over 18 years old, you are entitled to receive at least 11% of your OTE in superannuation.
 If you are under 18 or work privately or domestically, you need to work a minimum of 30 hours per week to be eligible for super contributions.
-If you are eligible for superannuation contributions, your employer needs to make the contributions a minimum of four times per year.
+If you are eligible for superannuation contributions, your employer needs to make the contributions a minimum of 4 times per year.

 Minimum wage breaches